How to use the MMULT function

 =MMULT(B8:D9,F8:G10)

-The image above demonstrates an array formula that returns an array containing the totals from each row in cell range C3:E7.
+This example demonstrates how to calculate totals row-wise.
+The image above shows an array formula that returns an array containing the totals from each row in cell range C3:E7.

 The number of columns in the first cell range or array must be equal to the number of rows in the second cell range or array.